jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/upgrade notes.md

 Otherwise, it is possible in some situations that they are processed again.
 This could result in duplicate tickets or log entries in existing tickets.

+## Upgrading from before 3.2.241106?

+There has been a major change in the internal processing of an e-mail's UIDL.
+See the best practice on top to avoid duplicate tickets or log entries.

 ## Upgrading from before 2.7.240625?